Katee Sackhoff: Career

 In 2007, Sackhoff was cast as the evil cyborg Sarah Corvus in the short-lived NBC series Bionic Woman.
 David Eick, the show's executive producer, said, "[Sackhoff is] a very special find.
 Those actors who can combine the qualities of strength and vulnerability—they usually call those people movie stars."
 Sackhoff plays the female lead in the action/sci-fi film The Last Sentinel and the supernatural thriller White Noise: The Light.

-Sackhoff appears as the main character in the Lifetime Original Movie How I Married My High School Crush.
+Sackhoff appears as the main character in the Lifetime film How I Married My High School Crush.
 She has made guest appearances in Cold Case, ER, Law & Order, and Robot Chicken.
 Sackhoff provided the voice of a female marine in the video game Halo 3 and is featured in the viral marketing campaign for Resistance 2.
 In 2011, she provided the voice for Black Cat 2099 in Spider-Man: Edge of Time.
 She voiced Sarah Essen in the DC Comics animated film, Batman: Year One.
 She appears in four episodes of the fifth season of the series Nip/Tuck playing a new doctor, Dr. Theodora Rowe.
 However, for the sixth season Sackhoff was replaced by Rose McGowan for the role due to scheduling conflicts.
 Sackhoff headlined NBC's Dick Wolf-produced cop drama Lost and Found as Tessa, "an offbeat female LAPD detective who, after butting heads with the higher-ups, is sent as a punishment to the basement to work on John Doe and Jane Doe cases."
 The pilot was filmed in January 2009.
 NBC decided not to pick up the series.
 In 2009, she appeared as herself in The Big Bang Theory episode "The Vengeance Formulation", being fantasized as Howard Wolowitz's dream girl.
 She appears again in season 4, in the same role.
 Sackhoff appeared as a series regular in the eighth season of the TV series 24, playing Dana Walsh, a CTU data analyst with a secret.

 In February 2010, Sackhoff signed on to play the lead in an ABC crime drama pilot, Boston's Finest.
 ABC decided not to pick up the series.